lemoncodes237/chefs-dream/README.md

 Using a Cooking Station Maker on a bookshelf will replace it with a chiseled bookshelf containing 6 books that can serve as guides.
 Use these books to learn how to get every food in the datapack.

+Some cooking stations (cooking pot, fryer, grill) require a heat source below the station.
+A heat source can a fire, campfire, or magma block.

 Currently, the datapack has the following cooking stations:

 - Cooking Pot: Created from a Cauldron.
-You must have a campfire or a fire below a cooking pot for it to function.
+You must have a heat source below a cooking pot for it to function.
 A water bucket must be used to fill the pot with water before adding ingredients.
 Right click on a cooking pot with an empty hand to see what ingredients have been added.
 Once you’ve put in your ingredients, right click the pot with a shovel to cook.

 - Mixer: Created from a Brewing Stand.
 You must first add water to a mixer via water bottles.
 After adding your ingredients, right click with a glass bottle to get your result.
 Notably, mixing a potato, carrot, or beetroot will create cooking oil, which is required for fryers.

 - Fryer: Created from a Hopper.
-You must have a campfire or a fire below a fryer to cook with it.
+You must have a heat source below a fryer to cook with it.
 A cooking oil (created from a mixer) must be used on the fryer before adding ingredients.
 Right click the fryer with a shovel to cook.

 - Oven: Created from a Smoker.
 Right click on an oven with an empty hand to see what ingredients are in it.
 Once all the ingredients have been put in, right click the oven with a flint and steel to cook.